hinc-b/jubilant-disco/README.md

 ## License

-The Firebase Image Upload Android App is open-source software released under the MIT License.
+The Firebase Image Upload Android App is open-source software.
 You are free to use, modify, and distribute the code for personal and commercial purposes.